Carole Bamford: Personal life

 Carole Bamford (née Carole Gray Whitt) was born in Nottingham.
 She is married to the billionaire industrialist Anthony, Lord Bamford.
 The family business has made significant donations to the Conservative Party, in particular during the 2010 general election.

 She married Bamford in June 1974.
 They live on a 1500-acre estate near Chipping Norton in the Cotswolds.
 They have one daughter and two sons.
 Her son, Jo Bamford, is the heir to JCB and the owner of Wrightbus.

 In the 2006 New Year Honours, Bamford was appointed OBE for her services to children and families.

 Business interests

 Bamford brand

 A Bamford store opened in Gloucestershire in 2004.
 The Bamford Haybarn Spa opened the following year, and a second spa site was opened in London in November 2018.

+Bamford also supplies onboard amenity kits and skincare products to Cathay Pacific's first and business class cabins, as well as its network of premium lounges.